fenago/kafka-training/labs/lab6.7/README.md

 Welcome to the session 6 lab 7.
 The work for this lab is done in `~/kafka-training/lab6.7`.
 In this lab, you are going to implement a priority queue with `consumer.assign()`.

-Please refer to the [Kafka course notes](https://goo.gl/a4kk5b) for any updates or changes to this lab.

-Find the latest version of this lab [here](https://gist.github.com/RichardHightower/81a66e0f9822e9e74660deec10640d27).

 ## Lab Using consumer.assign to implement a priority queue